Laremy Tunsil

-Laremy Alexander Tunsil (born August 2, 1994) is an American football offensive tackle for the Houston Texans of the National Football League (NFL).
-He played college football at Ole Miss.
+Laremy Alexander Tunsil (born August 2, 1994) is an American professional football offensive tackle for the Washington Commanders of the National Football League (NFL).
+He played college football for the Ole Miss Rebels and was selected by the Miami Dolphins in the first round of the 2016 NFL draft.
+Tunsil was traded to the Houston Texans in 2019, making five Pro Bowls with them before being traded to the Commanders in 2025.

-High school career
+Early life

-A native of Lake City, Florida, Tunsil attended Columbia High School, where he played football and competed in track and field as a shot putter.
+Tunsil was born on August 2, 1994, in Harvey, Louisiana.
+He grew up in Lake City, Florida, attending Columbia High School where he played football and competed in track and field as a shot putter.
 He was a two-time All-State offensive lineman for the Tigers football team.
 Tunsil credits his development as an offensive tackle to going up against defensive lineman Timmy Jernigan, his Columbia teammate, in practice.
 "He's always trying to get better every day.
 He's strong and he's fundamentally sound.
 He's got all the tools you need to be one of the best," said his high school coach Brian Allen.
 In his senior year, Tunsil helped Columbia High School rush for 275 yards per game en route to the FHSAA Class 6A state quarterfinals, where they lost 28–21 to Navarre High School.
 After the season, Tunsil played in the 2013 U.S. Army All-American Bowl.

 Regarded as a five-star recruit by Rivals.com, Tunsil was listed as the highest ranked offensive tackle prospect of his class.
-Tunsil had offers from every major BCS program, including every SEC school.
+Tunsil had offers from every major BCS program, including every Southeastern Conference (SEC) school.
 From early on, he made depth chart, i.e. the possibility of starting as a true freshman, one of his priorities.
 He eliminated his home-state Florida Gators early in the process, because the Gators had signed five-star offensive tackle D. J. Humphries from the previous class.
 For a long period of time, Tunsil was believed to be leaning towards Georgia, since the Bulldogs started true freshman John Theus at right tackle in every game of the 2012 season, and Tunsil hoped to do so at left tackle in 2013 as incumbent starter Kenarious Gates was graduating.
 But after a visit to Ole Miss in late January, Tunsil reportedly changed his mind and was considered a "done deal" for the Rebels.
 Tunsil made his announcement on National Signing Day on ESPNU, where he indeed committed to Ole Miss.